OctopusDeploy/docs/docs/guides/elastic-and-transient-environments/cleaning-up-environments.md

 In this example we will create a machine policy to automatically delete machines when they become unavailable.

-## Creating a machine policy for environment cleanup
+## Creating a machine policy for environment cleanup {#Cleaningupenvironments-Creatingamachinepolicyforenvironmentcleanup}

 1. Navigate to the *Machine policies* screen from the *Environments* screen
 2. Create a new machine policy by selecting **Add machine policy**: